Percy Unsworth Battle

 Six Battalions of Guards went to France with the original British Expeditionary Force that had a total strength of 150,000 and crossed the Channel between August 12 and 17, 1914.

-The 2nd Battalion Grenadier Guards, the 2nd and 3rd Battalions Coldstream Guards and the 1st battalion Irish Guards constituted the 4th (Guards) Brigade under the command of Brigadier-General R Scott-Kerr (Grenadier Guards).
+The 2nd Battalion Grenadier Guards, the 2nd and 3rd Battalions Coldstream Guards and the 1st Battalion Irish Guards constituted the 4th (Guards) Brigade under the command of Brigadier-General R Scott-Kerr (Grenadier Guards).

 At midday on August 23, 1914, Sir John French's Army was holding the line Binche-Mons-Conde in an attempt to stop the German advance south from Belgium towards Paris.
-Early in the afternoon that day the 4th (Guards) Brigade, which had been held in reserves, was pushed forward to extend the line north-westward towards Mons.
+Early in the afternoon that day the 4th (Guards) Brigade, which had been held in reserve, was pushed forward to extend the line north-westward towards Mons.